hail-is/hail/hail/python/hailtop/batch/docs/service.rst

 The sum of these costs is **$0.02170** per core per hour.

-Some jobs may be run on 4 core machines instead of 16 cores.
-In that case, the cost per core hour is **$0.02682**.
+At any given moment as many as four cores of the cluster may come from a 4 core machine.
+If a job is scheduled on this machine, then the cost per core hour is **$0.02682**.

 .. note::